Stecathw/SpaceTourism/README.md

 2 - Created folder for pages Home/Destination/Crew/Technology and implemented four navigations routes.
 Created folder for components and created main Nav component.
-Created folder for Sass styling.
+Created main folder for Sass styling.

 3 - Written html home page before applying first stylesheets with saas later and have some direct viewable feedback.

 4 - Started sass setting up.
+Created a _globa-settings and _background-settings for convenience and ease of setting up general styles.

 5 - Written Nav component.

 6 - Making styles of Nav component.

-7 - Written home page
+7 - Written home page with styles

+8 - Written destinations page with styles

+9 - Written crew page with styles

+10 - Written Technology page with styles

+11 - Refactored Home page with useContext hook to manage state between tabs and page description/image.
+Helps to make break page into more components.
+So now for each pages there will be anoter util folder with a Context.js and GetData?js file.

+12 - While breaking apparts into more components, restyled components.
+Breaking apparts components + styles makes things easier to work on (litle by little, one by one) and I hope it will keep things more organised with a better architecture and moreover makes life easier while working with responsiveness later on my process. (even if I've already written some media queries, it's now more about rewritting things)

 ### Built with